PTNUSASATUINTIARTHA-DOKU/doku-postman-collection/README.md

-# Jokul Postman Collection
+# DOKU Postman Collection

-Official Postman Collection for Jokul.
+Official Postman Collection for DOKU API.
 Visit https://jokul.doku.com for more information about the product and https://jokul.doku.com/docs for the technical documentation.

 ## Preparation